Laura Lee Bunosso

 Rev. Lucille Fritz

-Meetings place the third Wednesday of every month (September-June) 7:45 a.m. at Perry Hill School.
+Meetings take place the 3rd Wednesday of every month (September-June) 7:45 a.m. in Room 341, Shelton High School.

 The Shelton Youth Service Bureau was established in 1988 by the City of Shelton to coordinate, plan and develop services for the youth of Shelton and their families.
 Located in Shelton High School, the Bureau works cooperatively with school personnel, police, community resources, youth and parents to provide educational programs and recreational activities that promote positive youth development and strengthen family ties.